- Live Rates

 Not long ago, we published a “survival guide” for first-time buyers in the Seattle housing market.
 Many of those lessons can be applied across King County as well.
 Home buyers countywide can benefit from those lessons.
 Here are some of the highlights:

 When buying a home in King County, Washington, be prepared for some healthy competition from other buyers.
 The current inventory situation across the county makes for a competitive real estate market.

 Do some budgeting ahead of time to determine how much you can afford to pay each month in housing costs.
 While you’re at it, research recent sales prices in the area where you want to buy.
 This will help you narrow your search and make a strong, realistic offer when the right property comes along.

 Getting pre-approved for a mortgage loan is also beneficial, when buying a home in a competitive real estate market like King County.
 Most sellers will expect it.
 Being pre-approved by a lender will also help you focus your home search to the kinds of properties you can afford.
 This kind of efficiency is important in a hot housing market.

 At Sammamish Mortgage, we offer various mortgage programs to buyers in King County, as well as the rest of Washington State.
 We also serve the greater Pacific Northwest region, including Colorado, Idaho, and Oregon.
-We are a family-run business and strive to help borrowers realize their dreams of homeownership.
+We are a family-run business and have been helping borrowers realize their dreams of homeownership since 1992.
 Contact us today if you have questions about applying for a mortgage.